 Class 1 and 3 permit applications submitted directly to Road Manager(s) within NSW, prior to the return of delegation, will continue to be processed and completed directly.
 The NHVR is unable to accept or transfer applications that are not within the NHVR Portal.

 This is the final phase of delegations to return to the NHVR.
 As of 1 June 2020 all permit applications must be submitted to the NHVR directly via the NHVR Portal.

 Under the previous Road Transport (General) Act, councils were delegated road managers by the Minister for Roads and Ports to make access decisions in relation to local roads.
-Roads and Maritime issued permits for approved access requests for the state managed roads only and a condition of the permit was that transport operators required the approval of other road managers as required.
+Transport for NSW issued permits for approved access requests for the state managed roads only and a condition of the permit was that transport operators required the approval of other road managers as required.
 The new process resulting from the delegation is similar in concept to the former process.

 The HVNL establishes the role of the ‘road manager’ for heavy vehicle access permits.
-Roads and Maritime is the road manager for state roads under the HVNL.
+Transport for NSW is the road manager for state roads under the HVNL.
 Local councils are the road managers for local roads.
 As with the previous transport law in NSW, road managers including local councils have the right of approval or refusal of access requests to their roads.